-NFL Rumors: Patrick Mahomes Could Have ‘Good Chance’ To Play In AFC Championship Game After Head Injury
+NFL Rumors: Patrick Mahomes Could Have 'Good Chance' To Play In AFC Championship Game After Head Injury

-Patrick Mahomes could still stand a good chance of playing in next week’s AFC Championship Game even after suffering a head injury in Sunday’s win over the Cleveland Browns, a former NFL team doctor says.
+Patrick Mahomes still has a good chance of playing in next week's AFC Championship Game even after suffering a head injury in Sunday's win over the Cleveland Browns, a former NFL team doctor says.

 Mahomes was left wobbly after the hit, needing help to walk to the sidelines and being ruled out for the remainder of the contest.
-With the Chiefs winning, they are now headed to the AFC Championship game and will host the Buffalo Bills, but whether Mahomes is able to take the field is still up in the air.
+With the Chiefs emerging victorious, they are now headed to the AFC Championship game and will host the Buffalo Bills.
+However, whether Mahomes is able to take the field is still up in the air.

-David Chao wrote in Outkick that the Kansas City Chiefs quarterback may have avoided the worst after being taken down hard in the third quarter of his team’s divisional round matchup against the Browns.
-The former team doctor for the San Diego Chargers wrote that a player who suffers a potential concussion generally will miss the next week’s game, though stressed that this is “not the absolute rule.”
+David Chao wrote in Outkick that the Kansas City Chiefs quarterback may have avoided the worst after being taken down hard in the third quarter of his team's divisional round matchup against the Browns.
+The former team doctor for the San Diego Chargers wrote that a player who suffers a potential concussion generally will miss the next week's game, though he stressed that this is "not the absolute rule."

 Chao added that Mahomes will have a full seven days to clear the league-mandated protocol, but believes he could stand a decent chance of being able to suit up for the contest.